JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 });
 ```

-This function can then called by name from a Nunjucks template:
+This shortcode can then called by name from a Nunjucks template:

 ```
 built on {% currentBuildDate %}
 ```

-The Origami template can just inline the desired JavaScript directly:
+You can skip the registration in Origami and just inline the desired JavaScript directly:

 ```js
 built on ${ new Date().toISOString() }